 Once created, a Detection Rule can be imported for use in any of your Nightfall integrations, or referenced by UUID in requests to the Nightfall API.

 You can begin by clicking "New Detection Rule" in the upper right hand corner.

 You may now add up to 50 detectors to your detection rule.
 In this example, we have selected US Social Security Number, Credit Card Number, and API Key.
 Hit the Confirm button in the lower right hand corner when you are done adding detectors.

 Now that your detectors are set, choose a minimum confidence level and a minimum number of findings for each detector.
 Save your detection rule in the lower lefthand corner once you are done.

 Now that your detection rule is saved, you are ready to import it for use with any of our native integrations by selecting it in the dropdown list for that integration.

 You may also use it in requests to the Nightfall API to scan your unstructured data for sensitive information by passing in the provided UUID in the `conditionSetUUID` field of your request.

-As a next step, you can further customize your Detection Rules or Condition Sets by creating customer detectors.
+As a next step, you can further customize your Detection Rules by creating customer detectors.
 Custom detectors can add context and exclusion rules on top of pre-built Nightfall detectors, or can be built off your own custom regular expressions.
-Be aware that you may not have two detectors based off of the same Nightfall data type within the same detection rule or condition set.
+Be aware that you may not have two detectors based off of the same Nightfall data type within the same detection rule.

 To see how to create Detection Rules for many integrations, please see the tutorial below: